Customization

 Finding new plugins

-$ ipm search emoji
+ipm search emoji

 Installing plugins

-For example ipm install markdown-emoji@0.1.0 installs the 0.1.0 release of the markdown-emoji package.
+For example, ipm install markdown-emoji@0.1.0 installs the 0.1.0 release of the markdown-emoji package.

 Updating plugins

-$ ipm update
+ipm update

 Uninstalling plugins

-You can also uninstall the plugin by running below command:
+You can uninstall a plugin by running:

-$ ipm uninstall <package_name>
+ipm uninstall <package_name>

 Get help